Sitemap

 (Free Information by Consumer Advocate - No Flooring Sales)

-Carpet scams and rip-offs are common, but when it refers to carpet retailers, what does the word Unscrupulous really mean?
+Carpet sales scams and rip-offs are common, but when it comes to sneaky carpet retailers, what does the word Unscrupulous really mean?

 Un·scru·pu·lous: Not honest or fair: doing things that are wrong, dishonest, or illegal.